Chenghuexin/Obsidian_backup/Paper/4-Index notes/大咪論文-Tab-Cox An Interpretable Deep Survival Analysis Model for Patients With Nasopharyngeal Carcinoma Based on TabNet.md

 # Motivation
 + the complexity of neural networks and their incompatibility with medical tabular data can reduce the interpretability of the model

+# Introduction
+### Malnutrition
+a significant factor in the occurrence and development of tumors, affecting the entire course of cancer and serving as the primary negative factor for the adverse clinical outcomes of tumor patients